 Is there a Gap?

-Overall (in either the receipt or the no receipt treatment), at the initial (pre-complaining) stage, store clerks deviated from their stores’ formal policies in 26% of the stores.
-In 23% of these stores, the deviation was in the consumer’s favor, while in 3% it was in the consumer’s detriment.
+Overall, with scenarios of both demanding a receipt and accepting the lack of a receipt, at the initial, pre-complaining, stage, store clerks deviated from their stores’ formal policies in 26% of the stores.
+In 23% of these stores, the deviation was in the consumer’s favor, while in 3% it was to the consumer’s detriment.

 Table __ presents testers’ return outcomes across the different types of stores.
 Pro-consumer gaps are highlighted in bold, and pro-seller gaps are underlined.